BruningLab/warpDOCK/README.md

 ```
 Look to see if the /mnt/NFS file path is mounted to the vdb device.
 Try navigating to the /mnt/NFS create a directory.
 Exit the compute instance and find the directory in the Control node.

-Now, you are ready to start virtual screening from the Control node :)
+Now, you are ready to start virtual screening from the Control Node :)

 &nbsp;
 &nbsp;